connervieira/Predator/docs/CONFIGURE.md

                 - The first value represents red, the second value represents green, and the third value represents blue.
             - `framerate` contains settings for configuring Predator showing the instantaneous framerate in the video overlay.
                 - `enabled` is a boolean that determines if this overlay is enabled or disabled.
+                - `mode` is a string that determines which method is used to display the frame-rate.
+                    - This value can only be set to one of the following values:
+                        - "instant" is the instantaneous frame-rate, calculated based on the time between the current frame and the previous frame.
+This value is inaccurate, but updates every frame.
+                        - "average" is the average frame-rate, calculated based on the number of frames captured in the previous segment.
                 - `precision` is an integer number that determines how many decimal places the frame-rate will be displayed to.
         - `gps` contains configuration values for the stamp shown at the top of the frame, containing location information.
             - `color` is a list of three values between 0 and 255 that determines the font cover of the overlay stamp.